ibm-cloud-docs/assistant/beta-irrelevance-detection.md

 {:swift: .ph data-hd-programlang='swift'}
 {:gif: data-image-type='gif'}

-# Beta: New irrelevant topic detection
+# Beta: New irrelevance detection
 {: #irrelevance-detection}

 Enable the new irrelevant topic detection feature to help your dialog skill recognize when a user asks about topics that it is not designed to answer, and to do so with confidence earlier in the development process.